Globularia: Features and Care

 Winter Care

-In cold regions, bring potted plants indoors to protect them from frost.
-While hardy, ensure the plant is not exposed to freezing temperatures directly.
+In colder regions, bring potted plants indoors to protect them from frost.
+Although Globularia is resilient, it is advisable to avoid direct exposure to sub-zero temperatures.

 Conclusion